Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 clear expectation of which resolvers have visibility of their query data however this resolver/transport selection may provide an added mechanism to track them as they move across network environments.
-Commitments from operators to minimize such tracking are also likely to play a role in users selection of resolver.
+Commitments from operators to minimize such tracking are also likely to play a role in user selection of resolvers.

 More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity.
 It is an untested area that simply using a DNS resolution service constitutes consent from the user for the operator to process their query data.
-The impact of recent legislative changes on data pertaining to the users of both Internet Service Providers and DNS open resolvers is not fully understood at the time of writing.
+The impact of recent legislative changes on data pertaining to the users of both Internet Service Providers and public DNS resolvers is not fully understood at the time of writing.

 This document has two main goals: